matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - DDL - `Data Definition Language`.
 - DML - `Data Manipulation Language`.
 - Hibernate property is set by the Spring property `spring.jpa.hibernate.ddl-auto`.
-- :star: Options are:
+- :star: Options are: none, validate, update, create, create-drop.
-    - none
-    - validate
-    - update
-    - create
-    - create-drop
 - Spring Boot will use `create-drop` for embedded databases (hsql, h2, derby) or none.

 ### Initialize with Hibernate